 Safe and Effective

-It’s also important to debunk some of the myths.
-Some think that if it says “full-spectrum,” then it is automatically classified as a quality product.
+It is critically important to debunk some of the myths.
+Some may think that if the label says “full-spectrum,” then it is automatically classified as a quality product.
 However, that’s simply just not the case.
 Whether it’s an isolate or full-spectrum, the quality can vary.
-What you want to look for is that it is a product that has been extracted using a safe method, comes from the hemp plant, and has been lab tested.
-Although full-spectrum products can trigger the entourage effect, quality isolates can also be a great choice.
-Especially if you’re newer to CBD, you’ll want to start with a lower dose anyway to make sure there are no unexpected side effects.
+The most important information to look for is if it is a product that has been extracted using a safe method, comes from the hemp plant, and has been lab tested.
+One of the most important ways to recognize good quality is in the 3rd party test results.
+Many products in the market do not show access to 3rd party test results.
+This is imperative.

 The biggest factor in determining if your CBD product is trustworthy is to turn to third-party test results.
 Reputable companies will always pay for non-biased, third-party testing from a laboratory.
-The lab report will analyze the final product to determine if there are any fertilizers or chemicals, as well as providing confirmation for the cannabinoid content.
+The lab report will analyze the final product to determine if there are any fertilizers or chemicals, as well as providing confirmation for the cannabinoid content and potency.

 Determining if CBD is Bad

 So now that you’ve been schooled on how to make a good, quality selection, it’s likely that more questions will arise.
 On average, a bottle of CBD oil will last for about 14 to 24 months.
 But don’t panic if you have some that’s a bit older.
 As time passes, unused oil can possibly begin to break down and oxidize, which will affect its potency.
 To extend the shelf life, make sure to store your CBD oil in an environment that is no warmer than room temperature, but ideally in a cool, dark place.
 If you know you are not going to be using your CBD daily, move it to the refrigerator to make it last longer.